We’ve yet to see any real snow this year, despite promises of downfalls in November, so we decided to make some fake snow of our own.

-I used this recipe from The Imagination Tree.
-H liked this one the most as she could mould it into snowballs, and it felt quite squeaky ( I can’t think of a better word ).
+I used this snow dough recipe from The Imagination Tree.
+We liked this one the best as we could mould it into snowballs, and it felt quite squeaky ( I can’t think of a better word ).

 You can see how the snow dough is slightly yellow in colour because of the vegetable oil, and we had to build a dam to stop the cornflour and water running into the others.